MadhavSapkota/RestfulPraDay1/README.md

-# A beginner pratise of Restful API with retrofit by using https://api.github.com
+A beginner pratice of Restful API with retrofit by using https://api.github.com